MateeDevs/devstack-native-app/ios/README.md

 ## Tests
 - All newly created ViewModels / UseCases / Repositories should have at least a basic set of tests
 - [Sourcery](https://github.com/krzysztofzablocki/Sourcery) is used for automatic mock generation

-## TODO
-- Replace Mint with SPM Extensible Build Tools when all tools are ready